 Helpless

-July 6, 2009 by beckystewart
+July 6, 2009

 Recently, I have been overwhelmed by a sense of helplessness.
 I drove by a Pinery Park and saw 50 guys playing basketball last night.
 First, I thought that several of them probably need to hear the gospel.
 My next thought was that I couldn’t be the one the bring the message.
 How would I begin to approach them?
 Why would they listen to me?
 I couldn’t just go ask to join their game (imagine an uncoordinated chubby white girl coming up to a bunch of ballers and asking to play).